irfanf16/development_custimoo_builder_v2/docs/STYLING.md

 #### shadcn/vue

 - shadcn/vue components work with Tailwind v4 and use our canonical tokens via utilities.
-- Add shadcn components via the CLI and rely on our token mappings—no extra global CSS is needed.
+- Add shadcn components via the CLI (run with `npx shadcn-vue@latest`).
+See README for exact commands.

 #### Animations